 When Blackfire's servers receive the profile, associated tests are run.

 Whenever you want to better understand the status of one of your consumers, signal it once and be done.
-That gives you on-demand profiles, but how can you achieve periodic builds for consumers?
-As you might have guessed, this is a matter of configuring a cron job:
+That gives you on-demand profiles.
+To profile consumers on a regular basis, configure a cron job that signals the process:

 1 2